 “Provide justice for the needy and the fatherless; uphold the rights of the oppressed and the destitute” (Psalm 82:3).

-We believe that this directive and heart to care for orphans reflects a deeper spiritual truth that before entering into God’s family we are all orphans.
+We believe that this directive and heart to care for the orphan reflects a deeper spiritual truth that before entering into God’s family we were all orphans.

 As Jesus prepared for the end of his time on earth, he told his disciples, “I will not leave you as orphans” (John 14:18, NIV).

 “For those who are led by the Spirit of God are the children of God.
 The Spirit you received does not make you slaves so that you live in fear again; rather, the Spirit you received brought about your adoption to sonship.
 And by him, we cry, “Abba, Father.”
 The Spirit himself testifies with our spirit that we are God’s children” (Romans 8:14-16).

 All who are in Christ are united by adoption.
 The orphan or person without a parent to go to or rely on is not foreign to us.
 It’s who we are or were.
 We did not earn a place in God’s kingdom.
 We weren’t born into it.
 We were adopted.